-IMPORTANT NOTE: Player-Care accepts no responsibility for the accuracy or validity of the following procedure.
+IMPORTANT NOTES: Player-Care accepts no responsibility for the accuracy or validity of the following procedure.
 It was written in the early 1980's and many things have changed since then.
 This information is only presented to familiarize people with the various steps involved in the restoration of Standard valves.
+A number of the materials mentioned in this treatise were found to be unsatisfactory less than twenty years after it was written.

 To determine need for replacing the main valves, thus called "secondary" valves, when there are primary valves on top, the first step is to remove the primary valve chest from the secondary chest.